 18 Endowed Chairs

-We are proud to announce 18 brand new endowed chairs here at the UC San Diego Jacobs School of Engineering.
+We are proud to announce 18 new endowed chairs here at the UC San Diego Jacobs School of Engineering.

 Thanks to these new endowed chairs, we are empowered to honor the positive impacts of another 18 world-class faculty from across all six Jacobs School departments, bringing our total number of faculty who hold endowed chair professorships to approximately 70.